sergiodionisioau/OpenManus/README.md

 This will launch:
 - Backend container with the multi-agent system and integrated tools
 - Frontend container serving the Next.js web interface
-- API server for task delegation and execution
+- FastAPI server for task delegation and execution

 ### 3. Test the System
 Once running, you can interact with OpenManus via:
 - CLI: Use the provided Python client (`python client.py`)
-- API: Send requests to http://localhost:5000 (see API docs below)
+- API: Send requests to http://localhost:8000 (see API docs below)
 - Web UI: Access http://localhost:3000

 Example CLI command: